SaintRyoh/rabbithole/README.md

 cd rabbithole && git submodule update --init ./rabid-installer.sh
 ```
-You can also simply copy or symlink the config to your Awesome WM configuration directory:
+You can also simply copy or symlink the config to your Awesome WM configuration directory after initializing the submodules:
 ```shell
 cp -R rabbithole ~/.config/awesome
 ```